Start a new CMD shell and (optionally) run a command/executable program.

 Q156276 - Cmd does not support UNC names as the current directory.

-Powershell: You may run the CMD shell under Powershell, Exit will return you to the PS prompt.
+Powershell: You can run the CMD shell under Powershell, Exit will return you to the PS prompt.

 Equivalent bash command (Linux): bash - run the bash shell (also csh, ksh, sh).